multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 More details can be found [here](/developers/constants/).
 :::

-The things you need to edit is the PEM variable and the PROJECT path with your local paths.
+The things you need to edit are the CLI parameters --pem and --project with your local paths.

 ### Account was not found?
 But I just created the wallet!